Foster Department Hours

 Can’t foster but still want to support our program?

 You can donate supplies, attend program events, participate in fundraisers, volunteer at the shelter and adopt our foster program graduates!
-Consider donating: linens, towels, blankets, pet beds, carriers and crates, litter boxes and scoops, or cat toys.
+Consider donating: linens, towels, blankets, pet beds, pet carriers, pet crates, litter boxes, scoops, dog toys, and/or cat toys.

-The foster program specifically asks for: thermometers, kitchen scales, bottle kits, “Miracle Nipples”, Purina Kitten and Puppy Chow, KMR (kitten milk replacement) and ESBIlAC (puppy milk replacement), puppy and kitten wet foods, small metal and ceramic bowls, heating pads, heating socks and disks, gentle unscented baby wipes, baby blankets, and puppy padsYou can purchase supplies off our Amazon Smile Wishlist here.
+The LHS Foster Program relies on your donations of funds and supplies to provide the essentials to their foster families.
+Our greatest needs include digital (rectal) thermometers, kitchen (ounce) scales, pet bottle kits, “Miracle Nipples,” Purina Kitten Chow, Purina Puppy Chow, KMR (kitten milk replacement), ESIBILAC (puppy milk replacement), puppy canned food, kitten canned foods, small metal bowls, ceramic bowls, heating pads, heating rice socks, heating disks, gentle unscented baby wipes, baby blankets, and puppy pads.

 You can purchase supplies off our Amazon Wishlist here and have them shipped directly to us.

 Visit our LHS Foster Portal for more information and resources!